spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/15-node-pool.md

 5. Click on **New Node Pool**.

 6. Fill out the input fields in the **Add node pool** page.
-The following table contains an explenation of the available input parameters.
+The following table contains an explanation of the available input parameters.

 |**Parameter**     | **Description**|